CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/basicemailsessiondetails.md

 ---
 title: "BasicEmailSessionDetails"
 linkTitle: "BasicEmailSessionDetails"
-description: "The data type representing configuration for establishing and maintaining a session with a mail server."
+description: "Used to represent configuration for opening and maintaining a session with a mail server."
 ---

 # {{% param title %}}